Expat Moving to Costa Rica

 Here is a list of the top four countries I visited when considering moving to be an expat.

-Expat in Costa ricaPanama: Very similar to Costa Rica, closest I found.
-Panama dose have better tax incentives for moving and becoming an expat, and the government is not as bureaucratic as Costa Rica.
-However, there is more to living that just taxes, I found Panama City to be a city just like any big city in the world, hence why I live in Guanacaste a bit more remote but still have all the services that I need to live a very comfortable life, and trust me I have some high standards.
+Panama: Very similar to Costa Rica, closest I found.
+Panama does have better tax incentives for moving and becoming an expat, and the government is not as bureaucratic as Costa Rica.
+However, there is more to living that just taxes.
+I found Panama City to be a city just like any big city in the world, hence why I live in Guanacaste.
+It's a bit more remote but I still have all the services that I need to live a very comfortable life, and trust me I have some high standards.
 However, you get outside of Panama City, like being in Guanacaste as an example, and the quality of living goes way down, and the crime goes way up!
-Then there is the number of COVID-19 cases, as of writing this Panama has 5,166 cases and 146 deaths.
-Costa Rica on the other hand has 689 confirmed cases and only 6 deaths.
-MAJOR difference!
-Most people that were thinking of being an expat and moving to Panama, well they came to Costa Rica.

-Colombia: A huge country and quite beautiful as well.
+Bogota ColombiaColombia: A huge country and quite beautiful as well.
 The 2 main cities in my travel were Bogota and Medellin, both first world cities and for the most part clean.
 But still a city.
 Personally, I did not get the warm and fuzzy feeling of being welcomed from the locals as I did in Costa Rica.
 Colombia as well, has seen it share of drug cartel issues, this scared me away as well as the long travel time from the US.
-Again, it’s current COVID-19 is over 4,500 infected and 215 deaths.
-I certainly do not want to go there.

 Want to keep up with everything that is happening here in Costa Rica?
 Join my email list!